 A traditional windbreak begins with one or two rows of shrubs, then one to three rows of deciduous trees, ending with one to two rows of conifer trees about 50 to 200 feet from the house.
 Conifers are usually spruce and they are dense and low to the ground.

 Landscape professionals can help you design your windbreak.

 Seek out the vacant spaces along the perimeter of your home and replace them with shrubs, bushes, and vines to insulate in both winter and summer.
 Plant so there will be at least one foot of space between full-grown plants and your home's wall.

 Planting rules of thumb

 Shrubs and trees should be four to six feet away from each other with 10 to 12 feet between rows.
 Deciduous and conifer trees should be planted 15 to 20 feet away from each other with 20 to 30 feet between rows.

 An arborist can help you choose the proper trees for your yard.

 South is warmest

 In cold winter months, the south side of your home is the best source of warmth.
-The angle of the sun is low to the south during this time, so having as few trees and shrubs on this side is desirable.
+The angle of the sun is low to the south during this time, so having a few trees and shrubs on this side is desirable.

 Solar energy collected from the south side of the home can heat as much as 5-20 percent of the energy needed in the wintertime.
-Twigs and branches of deciduous trees can block up to 50 percent of the sun’s heat, so make sure to keep this species of tree away from the south side.
+Twigs and branches of deciduous trees can block up to 50 percent of the sun’s heat, so make sure to keep this tree species away from the south side.
 To avoid shading south windows, trees on the south of the home should be at least twice their mature height away from the house.